 This industry includes LP-gas (commonly called propane), compressed natural gas (CNG) and liquefied natural gas (LNG).
-Each year the Railroad Commission certifies about 16,000 individuals working in the industry, administers about 5,700 examinations, trains about 4,300 managers and workers, issues approximately 7,200 dealer licenses, investigates accidents and safety-related complaints, and conducts approximately 17,000 safety inspections.
+Each year the Railroad Commission certifies about 16,000 individuals working in the industry, administers about 6,500 examinations, issues approximately 7,300 dealer licenses, investigates accidents and safety-related complaints, and conducts approximately 19,000 safety inspections.

 The retail propane business is the largest sector within this industry.
 It consists primarily of small independent companies that provide fuel for space heating, cooking, and water-heating appliances in rural residences and commercial buildings; for portable applications such as outdoor grills, torches and agricultural equipment; and as engine fuel for both off-road vehicles such as forklifts and on-road vehicles such as school buses and light trucks.
-About half a million residences and 6,200 highway vehicles use propane in Texas.